survivingwithandroid/Swa-app/WeatherForecastApp/README.md

 =======

-This repository contains the source code of the app described in the posts published in [Surviving with android] (http://www.survivingwithandroid.com)
+This is a demo app showing how to build an android weather app using openweathermap [Surviving with android] (http://www.survivingwithandroid.com)

 ##App
 In Google Play you can find an app built using this code.
 Give a look.